penpot/penpot-docs/technical-guide/developer/frontend.md

 The file is automatically bundled into the `index.html` file on compile time (in development and production).
-The bundled content is a simplified version of this data structure for avoid load unnecesary data.
+The bundled content is a simplified version of this data structure for avoid loading unnecesary data.

 The development environment has a watch process that detect changes on